dymnz/sEMG/Reports/wang/semg_angle_est/paper_compare.md

   * Electrode
     * 7-ch
     *
       *placed around the thickest part of the forearm (approximately 1/3 distally from the elbow), equi-spaced in a circle around the forearm, similarly to [11,14].
-      Equi-spaced electrode place-
-      ment was used, rather than targeting at specific muscles, because **7 electrode pairs provided necessary coverage of the area of interest*, as shown in previous studies [14,15]**
+Equi-spaced electrode placement was used, rather than targeting at specific muscles, because **7 electrode pairs provided necessary coverage of the area of interest*, as shown in previous studies [14,15]**

       ```
       Sinusoidal contractions along a single DoF (freq. ≈ 0.5 − 1 Hz)
       1: flexion/extension (DoF1)
       2: radial/ulnar deviation (DoF2)